 The Museum of Plant Art

-While we often celebrate human artworks produced in altered states of consciousness, that connect with audiences in manners that go beyond the intellectual and the intelligible, we psychologically resist recognising that same capacity of self-expression in plants.
-Fear, ego, obstination, or maybe lack of will to review a shared understanding of the arts coined by museums and academia, might be behind this rationale, yet our disregard of the non-human poses a main threat to our future.
-The Museum of Plan Art, reviews common conceptions of the arts while also advancing a non-anthropocentric perspective.
+While we often celebrate human artworks produced in altered states of consciousness, that connect with audiences in manners that go beyond the intellectual or the intelligible, we psychologically resist recognising that same capacity of self-expression in plants.
+Fear, ego, ignorance, obstination, or maybe a lack of will to review a shared understanding of the arts coined by museums and academia might be behind this rationale, yet our disregard of the non-human poses a main threat to our future.

-Sitting at the opposite end of western, patriarchal, colonial and extractive capitalism, non-anthropocentric perspectives advocate for a pluriversal collaborative coexistence with other species.
+The Museum of Plant Art reviews common conceptions of the arts while also advancing a non-anthropocentric perspective.
+Sitting at the opposite end of Western, patriarchal, colonial and extractive capitalism, non-anthropocentric perspectives advocate for a pluriversal collaborative coexistence with other species.
 In such case, they are considered as cohabitants, and not providers, to be acknowledged and understood within their own rights, inviting reflection on the discourses and practices of differentiation and exclusion of other species, as well as the underlying politics and economies of this exclusion.

 Socio-ecological concerns are at the centre of The Museum of Plant Art.
 Exhibitions and publications from the museum don’t aim to aestheticise nature but to open a political exploration of plants as makers of aesthetic experiences, as artists.